Scotland

 What's happening?

 The government has consulted on raising the minimum age at which young people in England and Wales can claim PIP from 16 to 18, including on raising the age at which young people in England and Wales on disability living allowance (DLA) are invited to claim PIP to 18.
 The consultation period ended on 30 June 2025.
+The government response to the Pathways to Work Consultation was published on 30 October 2025.
+In it, the government states: 'We are now carefully considering the responses to the consultation alongside other evidence, and we will share details of our proposals in due course.'

 It states the impact and interactions of any changes to DLA will need to be fully considered with the devolved governments, particularly Scotland where PIP has been replaced by adult disability payment and DLA has been replaced by child disability payment.